B-Proctor/B-Proctor/README.md

 I'm currently focused on:

-* Expanding the Virelo game engine and editor
-* Building PAS (Pixel-Art-Studio) an open source pixel art creation platform.
+* Developing **Pixel Art Studio** as an open-source pixel-art creation platform
 * Improving my knowledge of networking and communication systems
 * Exploring engine architecture, rendering, tooling, and simulation
-* Developing original games and reusable game-development technology
+* Building original games and reusable development technology

 ## Connect With Me